wikimedia-gadgets/twinkle/docs/morebits.md

 ### Morebits.isPageRedirect() ⇒ <code>boolean</code>
 Determines whether the current page is a redirect or soft redirect.
 Fails to detect soft redirects on edit, history, etc. pages.
-Will attempt to detect [[Module:Redirect for discussion]], with the same failure points.
+Will attempt to detect Module:RfD, with the same failure points.

 **Kind**: static method of [<code>Morebits</code>](#Morebits)
 <a name="Morebits.pageNameRegex"></a>